jimgordon20/weed-inventory-png/README.md

 # weed-inventory-png
 Some weed images I've made for dirks weed script but you can use them anywhere.
 I will be adding more to this, even making new plant props—all for free.

-If you would like the script that works with all the names, go check out Dirk's Discord. :https://discord.gg/dirkscripts
+If you would like the script that works with all the names,[WEED-GROWING] go check out Dirk's Discord. :https://discord.gg/dirkscripts

 ![Weed Images 02_06_2023 22_57_52 (2)](https://github.com/jimgordon20/weed-inventory-png/assets/110393030/9e64e10e-a478-4405-9ce9-fcab5735dac3)
 ![gummy 02_06_2023 22_58_51 (2)](https://github.com/jimgordon20/weed-inventory-png/assets/110393030/52a06a39-7766-47e0-ba62-fc96f976454a)